pember10/thaumcraftreboot/README.md

   - Modify ThaumcraftBlocks.java -- the TABLE_WOOD is a good example.
 If you really want to go all out, create a class that derives from the Block class (though I don't know how the registry will handle that).
 - Create a Fluid (within the API)
   - TBD
-- In general, keep everything organized under these folders.
-See the /resources folder for examples of how to configure the display.
+- Please try to keep everything organized under the same folder structure as `net.minecraft:client:extra` is within the External Libraries.
+It makes everything a lot smoother for MC without having to add a bunch of new code/hacks.
 - When attempting to create a new block, search the whole project for instance of "table_wood".
 You'll see how to implement them.
-- Also check the commit logs -- each commit that notes a tutorial can help you with the creation of items, blocks, recipes, etc.
+- Also check the commit logs -- each commit that explicitly notes a tutorial can help you with the creation of items, blocks, recipes, etc.
-- Within IntelliJ, if you scroll to the bottom of the project, you'll see External Libraries -- this is where you can find the core Minecraft stuff that can be copied.
+- Within IntelliJ, if you scroll to the bottom of the Project pane, you'll see External Libraries -- this is where you can find the core Minecraft stuff that can be copied.

 -------------------------------------------------